 Our diverse and international student body, many of whom already have professional experience, bring a wide range of viewpoints to class discussions.

 Coursework forms part of the overall assessment for the LLM degree and provides a way for students to measure their progress throughout the year

 All examinations are in April and May, giving students time to study without the immediate pressure of examination preparation.
 The dissertation is completed over the summer months and submitted in August.

-Please contact Susan Holmes with any questions about our LLM programme.
+Please contact our PGT team with any questions about our LLM programme.